mesolitica/malaya/docs/README.rst

    Convert from numbers to cardinal or ordinal representation.
 -  **Part-of-Speech Recognition**

-   Latest state-of-art CRF deep learning models to do Part-of-Speech Recognition.
+   From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to do Part-of-Speech Recognition.
 -  **Dependency Parsing**

-   Latest state-of-art CRF deep learning models to do analyzes the grammatical structure of a sentence, establishing relationships between words.
+   From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to do Dependency Parsing.
 -  **Relevancy Analysis**

-   From fine-tuning BERT, Dilated Convolutional Neural Network and Self-Attention to build deep relevancy analysis models.
+   From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to build deep relevancy analysis models.
 -  **Sentiment Analysis**

-   From fine-tuning BERT, Attention-Recurrent model, and Self-Attention to build deep sentiment analysis models.
+   From transfer-learning BERT-Bahasa, XLNET-Bahasa and ALBERT-Bahasa to build deep sentiment analysis models.
 -  **Spell Correction**

    Using local Malaysia NLP researches to auto-correct any bahasa words.